Sukhjit1995/Pizza-Sales-Dashboard-PowerBI/README.md

 - Chicken and classic flavours dominate sales, indicating strong preference for familiar, hearty, flavour-forward options.

--Vegetarian and specialty pizzas underperform, signaling an opportunity to:
+- Vegetarian and specialty pizzas underperform, signaling an opportunity to:

      Refresh recipes